 - “Happy Wife Happy Life”.
 This comes out in a way that presents as a partner saying well I don’t have any problems but he/she does so I am here to make them happy.
 This comes back to the issue of self responsibility, if it is just one person in the couple who believes there is an issue in the relationship then both need to look at what is happening between them.
 If you come to couples therapy just to appease your partner and are not open to being reflective about your contribution to the relationship then it will not be an effective process.

 How often do we need to come and long will it take?

 I can never know how long each couple will need to come.
-I suggest you build an expectation of 10 sessions but it can take shorter or longer than this.
+I suggest you build an expectation of 10 sessions but depending on the couple and duration and complexity of issues it may take longer than this.

 Will you see us together in each session or at times separately?

 This depends on the couple.
 Most commonly about 3/4 weeks in I arrange to have an individual sessions with each partner.
 These sessions allows us to go into more depth for that person with regard to their own personal insights and with what is impacting them with regards to the relationship.

 I do ask you don’t disclose something to me in the individual session that you want to keep confidential from your partner.
 This has potential to create a collusion which for me as a therapist is not ethical when working with a couple.